White Fruit Soda Bread Recipe: A Delicious Traditional Irish Bread Recipe

 - Place in the centre of a preheated oven, 200ºC/Gas Mark 6 for 30 minutes.

-- Reduce the heat to 150ºC/Gas Mark 2 and cook for a further 20 minutes until the bread. is a golden brown and the bread has formed a nice even crust.
+- Reduce the heat to 150ºC/Gas Mark 2 and cook for a further 20 minutes until the bread is a golden brown colour and a nice even crust has formed.
+When you tap the bottom of the bread there should be a hollow sound.

-- Insert a skewer to check the inside is cooked, it should come out clean.
+- If in doubt: insert a skewer to check the inside is cooked, it should come out clean.

-- Wrap the soda bread in a clean tea towel and leave to cool.
+- Wrap the soda bread in a clean tea towel and leave to cool on a wire or wood rack.

 - Slice and serve with lashing of butter and apricot jam.